-How internal quantum degrees of freedom of the electron may be mapped in dynamical space-time?
-How to lift it from the base $CP(3)$ into the tangent fibre bundle?
-If we assume that internal dynamics is represented by LDV like energy-momentum vector field $\vec{P}$ then it is natural to think that process of measurement of \emph{value} of this LDV should be somehow connected with this mapping.
-Being geometrically formulated, i.e. in invariant manner, this process will be objective.
-In such case the ``measurement" means only the process of some ``projection" in attempt to find single value of physical dynamical variable.
-It means that objective quantum measurement is in fact embedding of quantum dynamics in space-time.
-But how we should to do it in invariant, geometric manner?
+How internal quantum degrees of freedom of electron may be mapped in dynamical space-time?
+Can to lift it from the base $CP(3)$ into the tangent fibre bundle?
+If we assume that internal dynamics is represented by LDV like an energy momentum vector field $\vec{P}$ then it is natural to think that the process of measurement of the \emph{value} of the LDV should be somehow connected with this mapping.
+Being geometrically formulated, i.e. in an invariant manner, this process will be objective.
+In such case the ``measurement" means only the process of some ``projection" in an attempt to find a single value of physical dynamical variable.
+It means that objective quantum measurement is in fact an embedding of quantum dynamics in space-time.
+But how we should to do it in an invariant, geometric manner?
 And what is the space-time itself without such measurement?

 I use an approach that I called ``inverse representation" \cite{Le1,Le2,Le3,Le4,Le5} where finite dimension $N$ state vector of internal degrees of freedom and velocities of its variation are induced by the unitary group $SU(N)$ and its actions should be realized by the lump motion in dynamical space-time (DST).
 It means that the space-time degrees of freedom and space-time geometry should be derived in order to describe energy-momentum distribution in the ``field shell" wrapping internal degrees of freedom.
 It is useful to refer here on an analogy with MRI approach to visualization of nuclear spins.